synic/cleangit/docs/rebase.md

 Here you have two options:

-1.  `git fetch -a mainline && git merge mainline/develop`.
+1.  `git pull mainline develop`.
 This will create a merge commit with all of the new changes, after the committed changes on your branch.
 Your commit history will look something like:
     `develop -> my commits -> my commits -> merge develop -> my commits`
-2.  `git fetch -a mainline && git pull --rebase mainline/develop`.
+2.  `git pull --rebase mainline develop`.
 This will essentially uncommit your commits, pull down the develop with the new commits, and reapply your commits afterward.
 Your commit history will look something like: